 Marie de France was a medieval poet from the 12th century whose name was taken from a line of one of her published works.
 Little is known about her identity, but she was most likely known in the court of King Henry II of England.

 The Lais of Marie de France are a series of twelve short narrative poems that glorify the concept of courtly love.
 Told in eight syllable verse, they are written in the Middle English and were probably composed in the late 12th century.

 Laustic, or The Nightingale, speaks of lovers who must conduct their affair over a high wall.
 When the husband becomes suspicious, he orders the nightingale the lady listens to captured, and instead of releasing the bird, kills it.
 She sends word to her lover, wrapping the bird in tapestry, a token to their unspoken love.
 He keeps the bird in a small bejeweled vessel, and carries it with him always.

-For futher review, her work can be found for purchase at Marie de France.
+For futher review, her work can be found for purchase at Amazon.

 Classic Love Poems